Ghassan-Omar/dev-diary/README.md

 - **Bold & Italic** (`**bold**`, `*italic*`) for emphasis.
 - **Lists** (`- item`) to organize information.
 - **Code blocks** (`\``) for technical content.

-This README follows best practices to make the content clear and engaging for developers.
-Let me know if you want any refinements! 🚀